hrgrimsl/spock/README.md

 ##Feature Requests
 -Fix active space issue present in OFPsi4.
 We need orbital reordering

+-Enable orbital localization.
+OFPsi4 is awful at this

 -Avoid the process of using psi4 executables.
 Writing these instead of using the python API is ugly and inefficient